Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 These are deliberate properties, documented so a future reader doesn't "fix" them into an INV violation:

-- **Commit/reveal withholding bias** of up to one bit per withholder exists on **all** tiers, not just fallback; colluding withholders near a threshold can force a downgrade.
-It is **bounded and labeled, not eliminated.** True unbiasability would require a VRF / threshold-BLS construction (out of scope).
+- **Commit/reveal withholding bias** of up to one bit per withholder applies to accepted non-full reveal sets: a withholder can choose whether its contribution is included, and colluding withholders near a threshold can force a downgrade or fallback. `validator_full` removes that in-vs-out slack within a successful tier-4 result: every active validator contributed, although a withholder can still force downgrade or make a tier-4-requiring hook fail.
+The behavior is **bounded and labeled, not eliminated.** True unbiasability would require a VRF / threshold-BLS construction (out of scope).
 The accountability lever for *persistent* withholding is validator scoring / NegativeUNL, **not** weakening any gate above (that would violate INV-2..INV-4).
 - **Fallback (tier 1) is user-influenceable** (a quiet-ledger submitter can grind the tx set).
 That is why it is a distinct labeled tier hooks must opt into, and never suitable for value-bearing outcomes.